 The shot put is a favourite at all good Highland Games.
 Competitors throw a large stone of around 20 - 26lbs in weight as far as they can.
 The stone is thrown either after a short run-up to the toeboard or from a fixed standing position, depending on the rules of the competition.
 The contestant who throws the furthest wins.

 Want to learn how to shot put?
 Watch this video:

-The tug o'war is one of the most fiercely fought over competitions at the Highland Games.
-This involves eight men pulling against another team of eight, coached by an additional member of the team who encourages the team and shouts instructions of technique to ensure they pull their opposite number across the line.
+The tug o'war is one of the most fiercely contested competitions at the Highland Games.
+This involves eight men pulling against another team of eight, coached by an additional member of the team who shouts encouragement and instructions to spur them on to pull their opposite number across the line.
 Well worth a watch at any Highland Games.